fabiodimarco/tf-levenberg-marquardt/README.md

 20/20 [==============================] - 0s 449us/step - loss: 6.5928e-04
 Elapsed time:  157.10102080000001
 ```
-Here the results with Levenberg–Marquardt for 100 epochs and learning_rate=1.0
+Here the results with Levenberg-Marquardt for 100 epochs and learning_rate=1.0
 ```
 Train using Levenberg-Marquardt
 Epoch 1/100